vishalmajumdar95/Intelehealth-Training/README.md

 # Intelehealth-Training
-In this repository I'm pushing my practice code.
+In this repository, I'm pushing my practice code in HTML & CSS and JAVASCRIPT.